reeannc/dailyHabitTracker/guide.md

 - check id of your habit buttons in modal if js working(yes?)

-- check if all habits button on main page are completed
+- if all are completed, popup opens w confetti animation

-- if all are completed, popup modal with confetti animation
+- check if all are completed , if yes console.log('complete')